tinker-michaelj/hedera-services/hedera-node/docs/lambdas.md

     */
    LambdaType type = 1;

-   oneof init_method {
    /**
-       * If the lambda should be initialized via a EVM contract
-       * creation transaction, the initcode to execute.
-       */
-      LambdaInitcode initcode = 2;

-      /**
-       * If the lambda should be initialized explicitly, the
-       * bytecode and initial storage slots to use.
-       */
-      LambdaExplicitInit explicit_init = 3;

-      /**
-       * A "hook" contract to reuse bytecode from; will be delegate called
+    * The "hook" contract to reuse bytecode from; is delegate called using
-       * using the lambda's storage instead of its own.
+    * the lambda's storage instead of its own.
     * <p>
-       * For lambda types such as TRANSFER_ALLOWANCE, the hook ABI is extended
-       * to include the address of the installing account on whose behalf the
+    * Lambda entrypoint ABIs always include the address of the installing
-       * contract is currently being executed.
+    * account on whose behalf a lambda is executing.
+So a hook contract can
+    * customize its behavior based on both the installing account, and the
+    * storage of that account's lambda.
     * <p>
-       * As a best practice, hook contracts used should revert if their address
+    * As a best practice, hook contracts should revert if their EVM address
-       * is not the lambda system contract address 0x16c.
+    * is not the lambda system contract address 0x16d.
     */
-      ContractID hook_contract_id = 4;
+   ContractID hook_contract_id = 2;
-   }

    /**
     * The charging pattern to apply for gas usage.
     */
-   LambdaChargingPattern charging_pattern = 5;
+   LambdaChargingPattern charging_pattern = 3;

    /**
     * If present, the default gas limit to use when
     * executing the lambda.
     */
-   google.protobuf.UInt64Value default_gas_limit = 6;
+   google.protobuf.UInt64Value default_gas_limit = 4;

    /**
-    * If present, a specific lambda index to attempt
-    * to install this lambda at.
+    * The index to install the lambda at.
     */
-   google.protobuf.UInt64Value index = 7;
+   uint64 index = 5;

+   /**
+    * The initial storage of the lambda.
+    */
+   repeated LambdaStorageSlot initial_storage_slots = 6;
+}

+/**
+ * A slot in the storage of a lambda.
+ */
+message LambdaStorageSlot {
+   /**
+    * The 32-byte key of the slot; leading zeros may be omitted.
+    */
+   bytes key = 1;
+   /**
+    * If the slot is present, the 32-byte value of the slot;
+    * leaving this field empty in an update removes the slot.
+    */
+   bytes value = 2;
 }
 ```